project-chip/connectedhomeip/src/tools/PICS-generator/README.md

 there are areas which the tool can not cover:

 - PICS in base.xml
-- Only mandatory events are marked as supported, since the EventList is provisional
+- Only mandatory events are marked as supported, since the global attribute with list of events is provisional

 # Setup